 Dem Besucher wird auf innovative Weise die Entwicklung der modernen Lebenswissenschaften

-mit der modernen Genetik präsentiert: Ausgestellt werden Kunstwerke
+der modernen Genetik präsentiert: Ausgestellt werden Kunstwerke und wissenschaftliche

 Parallelität und Interaktion in den künstlerischen und wissenschaftlichen